 Plant Spacing for Kohlrabi

-In the spring, seeds should be sown 1 to 2 weeks before the average last frost.
-Sow seeds in a row at a depth of half an inch (1.25 cm.).
+In the spring, seeds should be sown one to two weeks before the average last frost.
+Sow seeds in a row at a depth of half an inch (1 cm.).
 What’s a good distance for kohlrabi seed spacing?
 Kohlrabi seed spacing should be one every 2 inches (5 cm.).
-Kohlrabi row spacing should be about 1 foot (30.5 cm.) apart.
+Kohlrabi row spacing should be about 1 foot (31 cm.) apart.

-Once the seedlings have sprouted and have a couple of true leaves, thin them to 5 or 6 inches (12.5-15 cm.) apart.
-If you’re gentle, you can move your thinned seedlings to another spot and they will probably keep growing.
+Once the seedlings have sprouted and have a couple of true leaves, thin them to 5 or 6 inches (13-15 cm.) apart.
+If you’re gentle, you can move your thinned seedlings to another spot, and they will probably keep growing.

 If you want to get a head start on cool spring weather, plant your kohlrabi seeds indoors a few weeks before the last frost.
 Transplant them outdoors about a week before the last frost.
 Plant spacing for kohlrabi transplants should be one every 5 or 6 inches (13-15 cm.).
 There’s no need to thin transplants.